TrinityCore/tc-wiki/database/335/world/item_template.md

 &nbsp;

 ### PageMaterial
-An id from PageTextMaterial.dbc defining the background texture that appears in the page text window.
+A [PageTextMaterial ID](/files/DBC/335/pagetextmaterial#id) defining the background texture that appears in the page text window.
 &nbsp;

 ### startquest